Tummy Tuck in Sarasota, FL with Dr. Kristopher Hamwi

 Whether due to aging, heredity, pregnancy, prior surgeries, or significant weight fluctuations, many patients find that their abdominal skin and muscles have stretched to what seems like a point of no return.
 Patients often find that they cannot alleviate this troubling condition through diet and exercise alone.
 However, there is a fantastic solution that can help restore a tighter, more youthful-looking midsection and self-confidence.

 Tummy tucks, formally known as abdominoplasty, seek to restore and contour the midsection by removing excess skin and tightening abdominal muscles.
 A tummy tuck can be performed in conjunction with liposuction to reduce unwanted fat as well.
-Florida Plastic Surgery’s board-certified cosmetic plastic surgeon, Dr. Kristopher Hamwi, is highly qualified, Harvard-trained, and wholly dedicated to improving his patients’ lives through aesthetic plastic surgery.
+Florida Plastic Surgery and Medspa’s board-certified cosmetic plastic surgeon, Dr. Kristopher Hamwi, is highly qualified, Harvard-trained, and wholly dedicated to improving his patients’ lives through aesthetic plastic surgery.

 What is a Tummy Tuck?